Mageplate/SEEF/README.md

 3. loss

 ### 3.3 Clustering
-For using the clustering method you need to give the class the path to the dataset and a pointer to the function
+For using the clustering method you need to give the class a path to the dataset and a pointer to the function

 example
 ```python
 mk_cluster("path/to/dataset",nmf).run()
 ```
-*note that there isn't paranthesis after nmf as it is function*
+*note that there isn't paranthesis after nmf as it is the function*

 ### 3.4 Method Evaluation
-to use this class it needs to imported from the folder `eval` file `method_evaluation.py` and Depending on what type of dataset one used, changes what function to call from the class
+To use this class it needs to be imported from the folder `eval` file `method_evaluation.py` and Depending on what type of dataset one used, will change what function needs to be called from the class

 **Synthetic data**
 For synthetic data one needs to give 4 file path those are